Stenotaenia (centipede)

-Stenotaenia is a is a genus of soil centipedes in the family Geophildae.
+Stenotaenia is a genus of soil centipedes in the family Geophildae.
 This genus has a western Palearctic distribution.
 The centipedes in this genus are notable for exhibiting exceptional diversity in not only segment number, ranging from 43 to 115 leg-bearing segments, but also body size, ranging between 1 cm and 8 cm in length.

 Taxonomy

 This genus was first proposed in 1847 by the German zoologist Carl L. Koch.
 Although the British zoologist Reginald I. Pocock recognized Geophilus linearis as the type species of this proposed genus in 1890, he also placed this species in the genus Geophilus and deemed Stenotaenia to be a junior synonym of Geophilus.
 Authorities did not consider Stenotaenia to be a valid genus until 2008, when the Italian biologists Lucio Bonato and Alessandro Minelli revised the definition of this genus to include species previously assigned to other genera.
 Authorities now recognize Stenotaenia as a valid genus containing eleven species.